 These rules can be edited as well.
 If there is certain information you do not wish to share with the other side, you can either delete that line from the respective sync rules or temporarily delete it with the help of comments.

-Suppose you don’t want to sync the description of a Case from Salesforce, you simply add a comment as shown below.
+Suppose you don’t want to sync the description of a Case from Salesforce; you can simply add a comment as shown below.
 And you are all set!

-If instead of deleting, you wish to add certain new information to be shared, you can simply add scripts to the rules.
+If, instead of deleting, you wish to add certain new information to be shared, you can add scripts to the rules.

-For this, let us consider the “Rules” tab on the Salesforce side.
+For this, let us consider the “Rules” tab on the Zendesk side.
 It looks like this.

 Step 5 – Create triggers for the automatic flow of information